Interview with designers: Émilie Gillet (Mutable Instruments)

 Overall I think there are more people interested in adding to the code than just reading it and trying to figure out how it works and how it could be improved.

 Could you explain how you run your business at Mutable HQ?
-Do other people help you there?

 I have a partnership with a contract manufacturer in Normandy who handles all the manufacturing, testing, packaging-they ship me palettes of finished boxes, the same boxes you buy.At times there are up to 15 people working simultaneously on the modules in their factory As a result, I don't have any employees and do everything else by myself.
 My day is split 50/50 between running the business (answering customers' questions, shipping orders, repairing modules, administrative duties), and designing new products. .The only thing in a Mutable Instruments product that I do not create myself is the graphic design and panel layout-this is handled by Hannes Pasqualini, who now designs for other brands too.